 Selfless Sex – Your Partner's Pleasure

 So far, we’ve scratched the surface on Selfless Sex by discussing how much pleasure the body can actually achieve.
-Just remember, Selfless Sex is about focusing on your partner so, in this article, I’d like to really get into that.
+Just remember, Selfless Sex is about focusing on your partner.
+So, in this article, I would like to really get into that.

 You may think your lover no longer desires you.
 I beg to differ.
-If they were by your side while you are/were going through the treatments and surgeries, there is a deep level of intimacy there.
+If they were by your side while you were going through the treatments and surgeries, there is a deep level of intimacy there.
 While you may not believe it, they still desire you.

-Here’s something you may not have thought about.
-It could be very odd for them to actually just lie back and receive pleasure.
+Here is something you may not have thought about.
+It could be very odd for your partner to actually just lie back and receive pleasure.
 Initially, they may feel guilty and selfish for just being there, enjoying this pleasure, not expecting to reciprocate.
 I wouldn't be surprised at all if they were restless and kept trying to pleasure you.

-You’ll feel better too
+You will feel better too

-In the back of your mind, because of the PC and treatments, you thought sex was over and you’d never be able to have sex again or sexually satisfy your lover again, right?
-Well, as a doctor, I’m recommending you give it a try.
-The act of giving to someone you’re intimate with is like chicken soup for your soul.
+In the back of your mind, because of the PC and treatments, you may have thought that sex was over and that you would never be able to have sex again or sexually satisfy your lover again, right?
+Well, as a doctor, I am recommending you give it a try.
+The act of giving to someone you are intimate with is like chicken soup for your soul.

-So, as I bring this article to a close, I have to say again being selfless to someone sexually is a complete change for many men.
-Further, it’s even tougher for men to have sex where their penis is not involved.
+So, as I bring this article to a close, I have to say again that being selfless to someone sexually is a complete change for many men.
+Further, it is even tougher for men to have sex where their penis is not involved.
 I can already hear a few guys saying, “Well, if I’m not using my penis, it's not really sex, right?”
-Wrong…it still is sex, just different than you are used to.
+Wrong.
+It still is sex, just different than you are used to.